The ESA-Future Earth Joint Program

 All data products have fully characterised uncertainties and are validated using independent, traceable, in-situ measurement and are freely available from the CCI Open Data Portal.

-For visualising and using these products, consider the CCI Toolbox software environment.
+For data analysis, consider the CCI Toolbox software environment.
 Cate Desktop is a graphical user interface providing access to remote and local CCI data and a suite of operations to act on the data.
 All ESA CCI datasets published through the Open Data Portal can typically be accessed by the Toolbox Python API and Command Line Interface.
 Details on installation and configuration can be found here, but the CCI Toolbox will be launched as online dashboard in September 2020.

 Past events funded under the Joint ESA-Future Earth Partnership: